rust-lang/surveys/surveys/2024-annual-survey/report/2025-01-27-2024-State-Of-Rust-Survey-2024-results.md

 Of the former Rust users who participated in the 2024 survey, 36% cited factors outside their control as a reason why they no longer use Rust, which is a 10pp decrease from last year.
 This year, we also asked respondents if they would consider using Rust again if an opportunity comes up, which turns out to be true for a large fraction of the respondents (63%).
 That is good to hear!

+TODO: [why-dont-you-use-rust] The "Other" answer

 <!-- chart: why-did-you-stop-using-rust (height=500) -->

 > Closed answers marked with N/A were not present in the previous version(s) of the survey.

+TODO: [why-did-you-stop-using-rust] The Other answer

 Of those who used Rust in 2024, 53% did so on a daily (or nearly daily) basis — an increase of 4pp from the previous year.
 We can observe an upward trend in the frequency of Rust usage over the past few years.